mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

 12. Two sets of project properties need to be updateC: `Build Events` and `Debug`.

       Click on the `Build Events` tab.
-In the `Post-build event commmand line` text box, pre-append the path where the debugger-version of the NEO Compiler executable (`neon.exe`) can be found to `%PATH%` and then invoke the compiler passing it the value of the Visual Studio `$(TargetPath)` environment variable:
+In the `Post-build event command line` text box, pre-append the path where the debugger-version of the NEO Compiler executable (`neon.exe`) can be found to `%PATH%` and then invoke the compiler passing it the value of the Visual Studio `$(TargetPath)` environment variable:

       ```
       set PATH="C:\repos\neo-debugger-tools\NEO-Compiler\bin\Debug";%PATH%